Introducing CAN…

 • Tobin McKee

-Tobin (they/them) is a Cooperative Business Developer, a member at Santa Rosa Creek Commons Limited Equity Housing Co-op, and a worker-owner at Full Cycle Compost and the Cooperative Agriculture Network.
+Tobin (they/them) is a Cooperative Business Developer and Facilitation Trainer, a member at Santa Rosa Creek Commons Housing Co-op, a worker-owner at Full Cycle Compost.and a worker-director Bienestar Collective..

 Connect with CAN today.